Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Related Work

 {\parskip=2pt \textit{Safety-aware Training}: Lyssenko~\textit{et~al.} incorporate safety into pedestrian detection through reachability-based TTC~\cite{9981309}, a credibility metric for non-credible FNs~\cite{Lyssenko2024AFC}, and a safety-adapted loss~\cite{Lyssenko2024ASL}.
 Cheng~\textit{et~al.}~\cite{Cheng2020SafetyAwareHO} harden 3D detectors by focusing on critical zones.
 These approaches embed safety awareness into the model but target specific classes and do not yield a generalized scalar metric for the avoidance effort induced by each FP or FN.
 In contrast, FSR and MDR translate each error into a physical quantity: cumulative speed reduction (\si{\meter\per\second}) for FPs, peak braking deceleration (\si{\meter\per\second\squared}) for FNs, and are class-agnostic, requiring no planning stack.}

-{\parskip=2pt \textit{Reachability Analysis for Collision Prediction}: Rather than assuming constant velocity, reachability analysis computes all future states reachable under bounded dynamics.
-Althoff~\textit{et~al.}~\cite{althoff2010computing} develop set-based methods for hybrid systems with formal collision guarantees.
-Schneider~\textit{et~al.}~\cite{schneider2021towards} apply ellipsoidal over-approximations to autonomous driving, yielding $\text{TTC}_{\text{RSB}}$ that is more conservative than constant-velocity TTC while remaining computationally practical.
-Philipp~\textit{et~al.}~\cite{9808147} complement this with a kinematic model for lateral evasion acceleration.
-Ellipsoidal over-approximations guarantee that no plausible collision is missed, but their conservatism can flag objects not in the ego's lane, as shown in Sec.~\ref{sec:scatter_analysis}.
-We adopt the framework of~\cite{schneider2021towards} with the lateral evasion extension of~\cite{9808147} for its formal guarantees and computational tractability.}
+{\parskip=2pt \textit{Reachability Analysis for Collision Prediction}: Rather than propagating one constant-velocity trajectory, reachability analysis encloses future states under bounded dynamics.
+Althoff~\textit{et~al.}~\cite{althoff2010computing} develop set-based methods for hybrid systems, and Schneider~\textit{et~al.}~\cite{schneider2021towards} apply computationally practical ellipsoidal over-approximations to driving.
+Philipp~\textit{et~al.}~\cite{9808147} provide a kinematic model for lateral evasion acceleration.
+Within the assumed acceleration bounds, ellipsoidal over-approximations are dynamically conservative.
+We adopt this combination for bounded-motion coverage and computational tractability.
+The gating filter can be easily tightened or replaced with a stricter collision test, such as an oriented bounding-box overlap check or a map-aware lane-relevance gate, without changing the metric formulation.}